rigellago2013/http-monitor-server/README.md

 <p> Testing: The presence of ".spec.ts" files suggests that the project includes a well-established testing framework, likely using a tool like Jest or Jasmine, to ensure the reliability and correctness of the codebase. </p>
 <p> Configuration Management: The "config" directory indicates that the project has a dedicated place to store and manage various configuration settings, such as database connections, environment-specific variables, and other application-wide configurations. </p>
 <p> Dependency Management: The "node_modules" directory is where the project's dependencies, including NestJS and any other third-party libraries, are installed and managed, likely using a package manager like npm or yarn.</p>

+### Assumptions Made

+<p> Resource Limitations on Hosting: <p>

+<p> Hosting Constraints: The hosting environment may have restrictions on real-time data handling since I use FREE, such as limited WebSocket connections or CPU and memory resources.
+These limitations can hinder the performance of applications that rely heavily on real-time data. </p>
+<p> Data Consumption Challenges: Given that the frontend cannot consume broadcasted data directly from the backend, alternative methods for data retrieval must be considered.
+For instance, frequent polling could be implemented to periodically fetch data from the backend instead of relying on a push mechanism.  </p>

+### Future improvements

+<p> Pagination, where more items are automatically loaded as the user clicks the pages.
+This can provide a more fluid experience, especially for content-heavy applications. </p>
+<p> Search and Filter Integration: Combine pagination with search and filter functionality to allow users to narrow down results and navigate through a smaller, more relevant dataset.  </p>